Japan Travels (2024)

 The only Studio Ghibli movie I had ever seen was Spirited Away on the plane coming into Japan but I still had a great time.
 If you have any interest in animation the museum was great and had a bunch of interesting zoetropes and featured tons of animation sketches.

-The museum does not allow taking pictures but I had to take one to remember the visit (done near closing with the people and guards thinning out).
+The museum does not allow taking pictures, but I had to take one to remember the visit (done near closing with the people and guards thinning out).

 In the theater, we got to view a short film Boro the Caterpillar which I felt was quite experimental.
-Its animation was gorgeous but the soundtrack of mouth noises was quite distracting for me.
+Its animation was gorgeous but the soundtrack of mouth noises was quite distracting for me. (movie trailer/preview? and the sound effects are similar to those from xkcd’s what if?)

 I wish that I had gotten an earlier ticket as my entry was at 4 pm (they close at 6 pm) so I didn’t get to see everything or even visit any of the cafes.